JeffreysDA/Duty-Roster-Creator/README.md

 The Primary file is the **Able Body Report Roster.xlsm** (ABRR).
 The ABRR is the powerhouse behind the other files and is the bulk of this tool.
 It requires the **2_TEMPLATES** folder and all of its contents to properly work.
 The files can work from almost any location, but may have issues if used from a network drive (Share drive, OneNote, etc.).
 Aside from ensuring that you have the ABRR, and the **2_TEMPLATES** folder (with all of its contents) the only other requirement is that the file structure remain the same.
-This just means that the ABRR and the **2_TEMPLATES** folder need to be located in the same spot.
+This just means that both the ABRR and the **2_TEMPLATES** folder need to be located in the same spot.
 This also means that the files cannot be renamed.

 *If changes need to be made to the Duty Roster Creator.
 Use the **Developer Mode** feature to make your changes.*